Short Courses / Evening Courses in the Department of Irish and Celtic Languages

 How to apply

 The fee for the series is €85.
 The concession fee is €45.
 A concession rate is available to OAPs, second and third level students and people whose primary source of income is social welfare, health board or a government-sponsored employment scheme.
+We can only accept online payments now, which you can make by using the PayPal link below.

 Time, Place and Duration